REJECTING THE FORMULA: THE ROM-COM RENAISSANCE

 I think we have a little bit of hope.
 Relationships are complex, and Hollywood is starting to reflect that.
 Television might win this one at the end, which is not a bad thing in the slightest because we get to see more of a story.
 But Hollywood should stop sleeping on the Rom-Com because Netflix is releasing them one by one, capturing audiences and keeping them away from the theatres.
 Even critics are rating them highly and since Netflix doesn’t report their viewership numbers, we can only tell audience ratings from the Internet Buzz they create.
 This is something to keep an eye on and shows the Romantic Comedy isn’t dead: it was just taking some time to grow.

 Going forward, a fiasco like No Strings Attached and Friends With Benefits will be no more.
-To anyone in Hollywood willing to listen: I’m working on writing some stuff right now, and I’m sure other people are too.
-Keep your mind open.
+To anyone in Hollywood willing to listen: Keep your mind open.
 Invest in some good Romantic Comedies.